-- Probiotics: Some studies suggest that probiotics can improve vaginal flora and so reduce the number of pathogenic bacteria that could cause a UTI.
+Some studiessuggest that probiotics can improve vaginal flora and so reduce the number of pathogenic bacteria that could cause a UTI.
 Vaginal probiotics containing Lactobacillus crispatus, L. rhamnosus, and L. reuteri may help prevent UTIs from coming back.

 Some at-home strategies can also reduce the discomfort of a UTI.
 They include: